-Join Oshy the dog (a diehard fan of Bitchin’ Beer Dog Treats) to explore one of the many trails that the Craigieburn area has to offer.
-This one via the Cuckoo Creek Trail is full of odd names and a slight chance of getting lost, as well as plenty of incredible New Zealand views.
+Join Oshy the dog (a diehard fan of Bitchin’ Beer Dog Treats) to explore the Cuckoo Creek Trail.
+It’s full of odd names, the slight chance of getting lost, as well as plenty of incredible New Zealand views.

 - Reliably epic, New Zealand scenery